SarthakBhat22/IOT/README.md

-# IOT
+# Smart Parking System
-This project was made for the Internet of Things mini-project component.
+This project uses a combination of distance measurement as well as image processing to provide real time parking updates.